-5.2.1 Upon receipt of an Atypical Finding, the Results Management Authority shall conduct a review to determine whether: (a) an applicable TUE has been granted or will be granted as provided in the International Standard for Therapeutic Use Exemptions (see Article 5.1.1.1 by analogy); (b) there is any apparent departure from the International Standard for Testing or International Standard for Laboratories that caused the Atypical Finding (see Article 5.1.1.2 by analogy) and/or (c) it is apparent that the ingestion of the Prohibited Substance was through a permitted route (see Article 5.1.1.3 by analogy).
-If that review does not reveal an applicable TUE, an apparent departure that caused the Atypical Finding or an ingestion through a permitted route, the Results Management Authority shall conduct the required investigative steps.
+5.2.1 Upon receipt of an Atypical Finding, the Results Management Authority shall conduct a review to determine whether: (a) an applicable TUE has been granted or will be granted as provided in the International Standard for Therapeutic Use Exemptions (see Article 5.1.1.1 by analogy); (b) there is any apparent departure from the International Standard for Testing and Investigations or International Standard for Laboratories that caused the Atypical Finding (see Article 5.1.1.2 by analogy) and/or (c) it is apparent that the ingestion of the Prohibited Substance was through a permitted route (see Article 5.1.1.3 by analogy).
+If that review does not reveal an applicable TUE, an apparent departure that caused the Atypical Finding or an ingestion through a permitted route, the Results Management Authority shall conduct the required investigation investigative steps.

-[Comment to Article 5.2.1 : If the Prohibited Substance involved is subject to specific Results Management requirements in a Technical Document - e.g., TD2021CG/LH -, a Technical Letter - e.g., TL23 Growth Promoters (meat contaminants) or TL24 Diuretics (contaminants of pharmaceutical products) -, a Notice - e.g., Stakeholder Notice regarding potential diuretic contamination cases or Stakeholder Notice regarding potential meat contamination cases -, or any other document issued by WADA, the Results Management Authority shall also follow the procedures set out therein.
-In addition, the Results Management Authority may contact WADA to determine which investigative steps should be undertaken.]
+[Comment to Article 5.2.1 : If the Prohibited Substance involved is subject to specific Results Management requirements in a Technical Document - e.g., TD2021CG/LH - , a Technical Letter - e.g., TL23 Growth Promoters (meat contaminants) or TL24 Diuretics (contaminants of pharmaceutical products) -, a Notice - e.g., Stakeholder Notice regarding potential diuretic contamination cases or Stakeholder Notice regarding potential meat contamination cases -, or any other document issued by WADA, the Results Management Authority shall also follow the procedures set out therein.
+In addition, the Results Management Authority may contact WADA to determine which investigative steps should be undertaken.
+These investigative steps may be provided for by WADA in a specific notice or other document.]

-- 5.2.2 The Results Management Authority need not provide notice of an Atypical Finding until it has completed the required investigative steps and decided whether it will bring the Atypical Finding forward as an Adverse Analytical Finding unless one of the following circumstances exists: - a) If the Results Management Authority determines that the "B" Sample should be analyzed prior to the conclusion of the required investigative steps, the Results Management Authority may conduct the "B" Sample analysis after notifying the Athlete, with such notice to include a description of the Atypical Finding and the information described in Article 5.1.2.1 c) to e) and Article 5.1.2.3;

-- b) If the Results Management Authority receives a request, either from a Major Event Organization shortly before one of its International Events or from a sport organization responsible for meeting an imminent deadline for selecting team members for an International Event, to disclose whether any Athlete identified on a list provided by the Major Event Organization or sport organization has a pending Atypical Finding, the Results Management Authority shall identify any Athlete after first providing notice of the Atypical Finding to the Athlete; or - c) If the Atypical Finding is, in the opinion of qualified medical or expert personnel, likely to be connected to a serious pathology that requires urgent medical attention. - 5.2.3 If after the required investigative steps are completed the Results Management

-Authority decides to pursue the Atypical Finding as an Adverse Analytical Finding, then the procedure shall follow the provisions of Article 5.1 mutatis mutandis.
+- a) If the Results Management Authority determines that the "B" Sample should be analyzed prior to the conclusion of its investigationthe required investigative steps, the Results Management Authority may conduct the "B" Sample analysis after notifying the Athlete, with such notice to include a description of the Atypical Finding and the information described in Article 5.1.2.1 c) to e) and Article 5.1.2.3; - b) If the Results Management Authority receives a request, either from a Major Event Organization shortly before one of its International Events or from a sport organization responsible for meeting an imminent deadline for selecting team members for an International Event, to disclose whether any Athlete identified on a list provided by the Major Event Organization or sport organization has a pending Atypical Finding, the Results Management Authority shall identify any Athlete after first providing notice of the Atypical Finding to the Athlete; or - c) If the Atypical Finding is, in the opinion of qualified medical or expert personnel, likely to be connected to a serious pathology that requires urgent medical attention. - 5.2.3 If after the investigation is required investigative steps are completed the Results Management Authority decides to pursue the Atypical Finding as an Adverse Analytical Finding, then the procedure shall follow the provisions of Article 5.1 mutatis mutandis.